Laboratory Research Experience Program

 The following activities will augment the laboratory learning experience and prepare emerging scholars for doctoral studies:

-- Regular mentorship provided by current UC Berkeley Ph.D. scholars.
+- Regular mentorship provided by current UC Berkeley Ph.D. and post-doctoral scholars

-- Tours of various laboratories as well as the UC Berkeley campus.
+- Tours of various laboratories, the Advanced Light Source synchrotron, and the Molecular Foundry, as well as the UC Berkeley campus